jaggedsoft/node-promise-parser/Readme.md

 - Fast: uses libxml C bindings
 - Lightweight: no dependencies like jQuery or jsdom
-- Clean: promise based interface. no more nested callbacks.
+- Clean: promise based interface- no more nested callbacks
 - Flexible: supports both CSS and XPath selectors

 ##Example